MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ### Check the extension upgrade history

-You can view the Activity Log tab on individual Azure Arc-enabled server resources, resource groups, and subscriptions to check the history of automatic extension upgrades for individual machines.
+You can view the Activity Log tab on individual Azure Arc-enabled server resources, resource groups, and subscriptions to check the history of automatic extension upgrades for individual nodes.
 For more information, see [Check automatic extension upgrade history](/azure/azure-arc/servers/manage-automatic-vm-extension-upgrade?tabs=azure-portal#check-automatic-extension-upgrade-history).

 ### Availability-first updates